zerynth/lib-espressif-esp32net/docs/index.rst

 Espressif ESP32 Wifi
 ********************

 This module implements the wifi driver for ESP32.
-It includes support for softAP mode and SSL/TLS.
+It includes support for softAP mode, SSL/TLS and packet sniffing.

 To use the module expand on the following example: ::